MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 <br/>

 In 5 months we have seen an overall sales downward trend with a forecast dipping more to the bottom.
+Working with such small data (merely about a year), this might assume a normal trend that is looking at its bottom to go back up in the next months.

 <br/>
 <br/>